weikai-chen/homepage/content/zh/home/posts.md

 # This section displays recent blog posts from `content/post/`.

 widget = "pages"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 90  # Order that this section will appear.
+headless = true # This file represents a page section. active = false# Activate this widget? true/false weight = 90  # Order that this section will appear.

-title = "博客文章"
+title = "资料笔记"
 subtitle = ""

 [content]
   # Page type to display.
 E.g. post, talk, or publication.
-  page_type = "post"
+  page_type = "book"

   # Choose how much pages you would like to display (0 = all pages)
-  count = 5
+  count = 4

   # Choose how many pages you would like to offset by
-  offset = 0
+  offset = 4

   # Page order.
 Descending (desc) or ascending (asc) date.
   order = "desc"